-Alu-Alu Blister Packaging Strategy: How to Share Tooling for Tablets & Capsules to Reduce Cost?
+Alu-Alu Blister Packaging Machine Integration: Engineering Shared Tooling Matrices for Tablets and Capsules

 Pharmaceutical manufacturers often face a difficult choice between high costs and production flexibility.
 You want to produce different products, but buying separate machines for every single format is expensive and takes up too much space.